 And now ...

-But, since November, 2006, I can sit at my computer in Rothbury, Northumberland, and still look across a valley - this time it's the Coquet valley, and instead of small planes and helicopters on the local airstrip, I see low flying RAF jets passing by the window every now and again.
+But in November, 2006, I was still able to look across a valley.
+This time it is the Coquet valley in Rothbury - and instead of small planes and helicopters on the local airstrip, I now see low flying RAF jets passing by the window every now and again.
 Sadly this view has been destroyed by the building of a new estate, with houses that were simply thrown up with little thought to the overall scale of the area.

 Life in Rothbury has proved to be better than I expected, with lots of new friends and interests.
 Perhaps the most significant (and unexpected) of these new interests was my decision to start learning the Northumbrian Pipes through the inspirattion of a talented, and then only 11-year-old, piper.